Streams: 1 st year classes (Scientific) Source: The Crossroads

 example:

-I waited for the message until 9 o’clock and I left.
+message until 9 o’clock and I left.

 Until is used with: